The passage from the integral to the rational group ring in algebraic $K$-theory: Assembly and the Farrell-Jones conjecture

 \begin{proof} Both $\text{colim}_{\text{Or}G_\mathcal{F}}$ as well as $\text{colim}_{\text{Or}G}$ are exact functors from the $\infty$-category $\text{Fun}( \text{Or}G, \text{Sp})$ to Sp giving the diagram

 with rows being fiber sequences.
 The statement now follows from the $5$-lemma. \end{proof}

-We are concerned with one particular type of functor on the orbit category - the functor that associates $G/H$ to the algebraic $K$-theory spectrum of its group algebra over a fixed base ring $R$, $\textbf{K}RH$.
+We are concerned with one particular type of functor on the orbit category - the functor that associates to $G/H$ the algebraic $K$-theory spectrum of its group algebra over a fixed base ring $R$, $\textbf{K}RH$.
 However, note that algebraic $K$-theory is a priori only functorial in ring homomorphisms.
 This models the morphisms $\textbf{K}RH \rightarrow \textbf{K}RH'$ corresponding to inclusions $H \subset H'$.
 We also need functoriality with respect to conjugation morphisms $c_g \colon G/H \rightarrow G/(g^{-1}Hg)$.
 These can give a priori different ring homomorphisms $RH \rightarrow Rg^{-1}Hg$ depending on the choice of representative $g$, meaning there is no good functor $\text{Or}G \rightarrow \text{Rings}$.
 This issue has been addressed by James Davis and Wolfgang Lück, and we will summarize the main results necessary for our work here.
+In the following, denote by $\textup{Grpds}_1$ the 1-category of groupoids and functors between them, and by $\textup{Grpds}_{(2,1)}$ the (2,1)-category of groupoids, functors and natural transformations between.
+We can interpret $\textup{Grpds}_{(2,1)}$ as an $\infty$-category, which is equivalent to the subcategory of Spc spanned by 1-truncated spaces.
+The category $\textup{Grpds}_1$ has a model structure for which the weak equivalences are given by equivalences of groupoids, and the $\infty$-category $\textup{Grpds}_{(2,1)}$ is obtained by inverting this class. \mbox{(See e.g. \cite[Theorem 5.4]{Hollander2008})}

 \begin{lemma}[Davis, Lück \cite{Davis1998SpacesOA} Chapter 2 and Lemma 2.4] Let $G$ be a group and $R$ be a ring.
 There exists a functor of $1$-categories